 We have a rigorous process that takes all year.
 Candidates for the annual award come to our attention through formal nominations and through ongoing research by members of the Elfenworks team.
-In addition to carefully selecting for innovation, creativity, scope and impact, we use a Seven Pillar Methodology given to Lauren Speeth, our founder, during a mentoring meeting early in 2006.
-This methodology was first used by Elfenworks for projects, and later adapted by our founder to evaluate all potential award candidates.
+In addition to carefully selecting for innovation, creativity, scope and impact, we use a Seven Pillar Methodology based on wisdom shared with our founder during a mentoring meeting early in 2006.
+We first put this methodology to use, ourselves, in our projects.
+Later, we came to recognize its usefulness in evaluating potential award candidates.
 The seven criteria are:

 - Vision: follow a vision, tuning out naysayers.

-- Chasm: go where you don’t duplicate the good work of others.
+- Chasm (Non-Duplication): go where you don’t duplicate the good work of others.